PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

   * `ATR_ENDURANCE`
 * `ATR_MADNESS` // "Wahnsinn" or ones Mental Condition.
 Increases by exposure to psionic attacks, PSI waves or PSI radiation, when the value of the exposure is beyond ones treshold of *Will*.
 * `ATR_STRENGTH` // "Kraft", relates to ones Physical Strength which scales hitpoints and damage/force points.
-  * `HP` // "Lebenspunkte", Hitpoints or Damage that can be endured.
+  * `HP` // "Lebenspunkte", Hitpoints or Damage that can be endured: `ATR_HITPOINTS` and `ATR_HITPOINTS_MAX`.
-  * `DMG` // "Trefferpunkte", Damage or physical force that can be inflicted (Strength scales damage to 100% in fist fighting, 50% in melee combat (the other 50% depends on the weapon) and 0% in ranged combat - here it is the weapon and ammunition alone that define the damage)
+  * `DMG` // "Trefferpunkte", Damage or physical force that can be inflicted (Strength scales damage to 100% in fist fighting, 50% in melee combat (the other 50% depends on the weapon) and 0% in ranged combat - here it is the weapon and ammunition alone that define the damage).
 * `ATR_WILL` (related to Mental Strength: Will scales the resistance against PSI (in form of psionic attacks, PSI waves or PSI radiation) and defines how much PSI Points (`ATR_PSI`) an NPC skilled in Psionics (`EXP_PSIONICS`) can maximally have).

 ## Special Attributes